 While the current definition of human development goes beyond economic indicators, economic power remains the only tool by which development is driven.
-Wealthy countries invest economic power into mainly centralised infrastructures and services that in turn make that society able to feed back that power through, e.g. taxes.
-But is this model of economic power as the only driver of development, sustainable and suitable for all societies?
+Wealthy countries invest economic power into mainly centralized infrastructures and services that in turn make that society able to feed back power through, for example, taxes.
+But is this model of economic power as the only driver of development sustainable and suitable for all societies?
 Countries with weak institutions leak economic power through corruption, for example.
 If development wasn’t enabled solely through the power of economic currency, could the loss of development for those countries be reduced?
 And can we trust governments to provide for everyone, when globally, even democracy has been shaken by the use of misinformation for political ends?

-So let us explore what would happen if we changed the expectation, the vocabulary, the narrative, the very spirit of human development, to one where the ownership of development lies not as much in government structures as it does in empowered individual and community structures closer to the ground.
+So, let us explore what would happen if we changed the expectation, the vocabulary, the narrative, the very spirit of human development, to one where the ownership of development lies not so much in government structures but more in empowered individual and community structures closer to the ground.

-We must emphasize that this is not about completely shifting the ownership from government to individuals, but rather a greater sharing of ownership, and more importantly it is about the spirit of empowering people to be more resilient on their own.
+We must emphasize that this is not about completely shifting ownership from government to individuals, but rather a greater sharing of ownership.
+More importantly, it is about the spirit of empowering people to be more resilient on their own.
 This could be a very sensitive matter in many countries, as it involves changing how we have been groomed to think as a society.
 This is especially true in highly unequal societies where the government is expected to provide for the poor, given how many rich there are within that society.
-An anecdote from rural South Africa to illustrate this: when trying to install biogas digesters for human waste in a remote village, implementers of the project faced a challenge of adoption by the local community, and were asked “why should we have to shovel our our own sh*t when the rich people in the country can just press a switch?”.
+An anecdote from rural South Africa to illustrate this: when trying to install biogas digesters for human waste in a remote village, implementers of the project faced a challenge of adoption by the local community, and were asked ‘why should we have to shovel our own sh*t when the rich people in the country can just press a switch?’

-Importantly, creating a spirit of empowerment means that society becomes less reliant on “the economy” and a more sustained system of human driven development is achieved.
-If development is indeed about freedom, as described by Sakiko Fukuda-Parr in her contribution to the ISC-UNDP project , then governments can strive to ensure that their people have the freedom to take care of themselves.
-Human driven development means that a government should actually strive to empower its people, through knowledge and resources, to be able to take care of themselves and take ownership of the means of their development.
+Importantly, creating a spirit of empowerment means that society becomes less reliant on ‘the economy’ and a more sustained system of human-driven development is achieved.
+If development is indeed about freedom, as described by Sakiko Fukuda-Parr in her contribution to this volume, then governments can strive to ensure that their people have the freedom to take care of themselves.
+Human-driven development means that a government should actually strive to empower its people, through knowledge and resources, to be able to take care of themselves and take ownership of the means of their development.
 That is where true resilience resides.

 Governments should inspire and empower their people.
-Inspiration requires an environment that feeds natural curiosity about the world around us and beyond.
-Curiosity that in turn can trigger motivation and creativity.
+Inspiration requires an environment that feeds natural curiosity about the world around us and beyond – curiosity that in turn can trigger motivation and creativity.
 Empowerment requires two things: knowledge and resources.
-These are things that governments can make available for, and accessible to their people, and thereby share the ownership of development goals with them.
-This decentralisation of ownership needs to be accompanied by a decentralisation of the tools and technologies of development.
-Fortunately, science and technology has reached a state of sophistication and democratization that enables the complexities of a decentralisation of development.
+These are things that governments can make available for, and accessible to, their people, thereby sharing the ownership of development goals with them.
+This decentralization of ownership needs to be accompanied by a decentralization of the tools and technologies of development.
+Fortunately, science and technology has reached a state of sophistication and democratization that enables the complexities of a decentralization of development.

-Previous industrial revolutions were greatly aided by the definition and adoption of technical standards, some as innocuous as screw threads to match nuts and bolts, or as dramatic as railway gauges.
-Likewise, standards in all aspects of technology nowadays democratise access to those technologies.
-Web technologies have standards that enable anyone to write a web page and someone else to be able to read it through any browser.
+Previous industrial revolutions were greatly aided by the definition and adoption of technical standards, some as innocuous as screw threads to match nuts and bolts, others as dramatic as railway gauges.
+Likewise, standards in all aspects of technology nowadays democratize access to those technologies.
+Web technologies have standards that enable anyone to write a web page and anyone else to be able to read it through any browser.
 Standards break down technologies into small parts that can be used together to create something new.
 What is different is that standards exist now not just in the technological elements themselves, but in the tools to build them.
 That enables economies of scale for minor users.
-3D printing for example enables the conceptualisation of an object and its creation into a usable object from a desktop.
-Today, people can create technology on a small scale and start using it without incurring the high costs associated with technology creation in the past.
+3D printing, for example, enables the conceptualization of a usable object and its creation from a desktop.
+Today, people can create technology on a small scale, and start using it without incurring the high costs associated with technology creation in the past.

-Science and technology give us the ability to decentralise development, and to shift the ethos of human centred development, towards human driven development.
-Currently, most countries rely on central infrastructure and centralised services.
-Banking, water distribution systems, the power grid, national school systems, and even hospitals are all forms of centralised infrastructure and services.
-What happens if we adopt the decentralised perspective enabled by technology, and apply it to those aspects that are considered fundamental for human development?
+Science and technology give us the ability to decentralize development, and to shift the ethos of human-centred development, towards human-driven development.
+Currently, most countries rely on central infrastructure and centralized services.
+Banking, water distribution systems, the power grid, national school systems, and even hospitals are all forms of centralized infrastructure and services.
+What happens if we adopt the decentralized perspective enabled by technology, and apply it to those aspects that are considered fundamental for human development?

-To develop that perspective, we can look at society as embedded in layers of networks.
-It is known that less centralised networks are much more resilient to failure.
-A decentralised network is one that distributes a workload and provides redundancy instead of being vulnerable at single points of failure.
+To develop that perspective, we can look at society as embedded within layers of networks.
+It is known that less centralized networks are much more resilient to failure.
+A decentralized network is one that distributes a workload and provides redundancy instead of being vulnerable at single points of failure.
 This is one of the key principles of a strong internet infrastructure, for example.
-Let us look at some of those centralised infrastructures and services mentioned above, and try to make them more resilient based on the idea of decentralised networks.
+Let us look at some of those centralized infrastructures and services mentioned above, and try to make them more resilient based on the idea of decentralized networks.

 Banking and financial services

-This is possibly the most obvious of sectors to decentralise.
-Numerous technologies are more environmentally friendly, standalone and more affordable than the system of burning large quantities of fossil fuels to feed into a maintenance-heavy power grid infrastructure.
-With renewable energy technology, the current centralised system could become obsolete.
-The grid remains useful however, when it enables private power generation to be fed into the system, giving it more resilience.
+Power supply is possibly the most obvious of sectors to decentralize.
+Numerous technologies are more environmentally friendly, standalone and affordable than the system of burning large quantities of fossil fuels to feed into a maintenance-heavy power grid infrastructure.
+With renewable energy technology, the current centralized system could become obsolete.
+The grid remains useful, however, when it enables private power generation to be fed into the system, giving it more resilience.
 This can reduce the need for rolling blackouts, used by some emerging economies to manage an aging central power grid in the face of surging demand.
 When stressors are applied to an ailing infrastructure such as the power grid, it can stimulate the adoption of better technologies.
-For example, when rolling blackouts started happening in South Africa, where they are locally known as “load-shedding”, it stimulated a local industry of small-scale power self-reliance solutions and some economic opportunities.
+For example, when rolling blackouts started happening in South Africa, where they are locally known as ‘load-shedding’, they stimulated a local industry of small-scale power self-reliance solutions and some economic opportunities.